 THEY NEED TO FALL IN LOVE WITH YOU.
 The judges are looking at you as an investment in our community.
 They’re going to choose whom they like and whom they want to get to know.
 Your essay needs to convey a sense of who you are.
 Be prepared to answer the question “why should we give you a scholarship?”
 The judges are not trying to be rude, they truly need to know!

 REIN IN THOSE EXTRACURRICULAR ACTIVITIES.
 Captain of nine different squads?
 Different sport every year?
 While you may think you’re showing diversity, you may actually be convincing the judges you can’t sit still.
 Instead, opt for four to seven extracurricular activities and commit to them.
 Founding a club or starting a program in your community shows leadership.
 If you are called in to interview, be prepared to talk about your accomplishments!

 DON’T BE RUDE TO YOUR GUIDANCE COUNSELOR, TEACHER or FOUNDATION STAFF.
 Counselors and Teachers can have a pretty big impact, particularly when it comes to recommendations.
 Foundation staff members do not get to “vote” as to whether you get a scholarship, but everything you do is communicated to the judges through them… the good AND the bad.

-DON’T HAVE A GOOFY EMAIL ADDRESS.
+DON’T HAVE A GOOFY EMAIL ADDRESS or PHOTO.
 Doing everything right on your application can be undermined with a return email address of email@example.com.
 You never know who’s reading your application.
-Also, be aware of your social media presence and reconsider your outgoing voicemail message.
+Also, be aware of your social media presence and reconsider your outgoing voicemail message (also please HAVE a voicemail message).
+The same is to be said for your uploaded photo.
+Please upload a picture that looks as professional as possible.
 Sometimes we look, and so do college admissions officers!
 Always be professional!